facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 try it! **[break the immutable object] (https://3v4l.org/KpnfR)**

 It doesn't work yet.
 Ok, now we're going to fix it, I promise!
 The problem is that inheritance breaks encapsulation.
+Therefore, in this case using final is a good solution!.

 **the definitive version**